NastuzziSamy/laravel-query-selector/README.md

 This trait add multiple scopes into model class
 They are all usable directly by calling them (withtout the "scope" behind) when querying for items

-To work correctly, the developer must define at least this property:
+To work correctly, the developer must define this property:
 - `selection` as a key/value array
-    * the developer defines as selectors as (s)he wants, but a selector is only usable if it is defined as key
-    * each key is a selector: paginate, week, order...
+  => the developer defines as selectors as (s)he wants, but a selector is only usable if it is defined as key => each key is a selector: paginate, week, order...
-    * each value corresponds to a default value for the selector
+  => each value can be
+    - a simple value (which is treated as like a default value)
-    * if a value is `null`, this means that the selector is optional
+    - an array with (if needed) a `default` key.
+Next, each selector as its column params => if the default value is `null` or it is not defined if the array, this means that the selector is optional

-It is also possible to customize these properties:
-- `paginateLimit` is the max amount of items in a page
-- `uniqueDateSelector` specify if it is possible to have multiple date selectors (default: false)
-- `selectionCanBeEmpty` specify if it is possible to have empty selections (default: false)
-- `order_by` is the column name to use to order
-- `begin_at` is the column name for the date of begining
-- `end_at` is the column name for the date of ending

 ## Usage